 - Referrals to off-campus community resources

-In your first meeting, you can expect your counselor to listen and help you explore your concerns.
-With the counselor you can discuss possible ways to reach your goals.
-At the end of your counseling session, you may decide to make another appointment to continue working together or the counselor may refer you to a community resource.
+At your first counseling meeting, you can expect your counselor to listen and help you explore your concerns.
+Together you can discuss possible ways to reach your goals.
+At the end of your first counseling session, you may decide to make another appointment to continue working together, or the counselor may refer you to a community resource.

 Records & Confidentiality

-- it is required by federal or state statute;
+- Disclosure is required by federal or state statute.

-- in cases of possible child or elder abuse or neglect; or
+- There is a case of possible child or elder abuse or neglect.

-- if you are HIV positive and putting uninformed sexual partners at risk.
+- You are HIV-positive and are putting uninformed sexual partners at risk.

-There is no fee for counseling services at Cornish College of the Arts.
+There is no fee for Cornish Counseling Services.